Mammootty: Other work

 During the 1980s, Mammootty was the co-owner of a production company, Casino, along with Mohanlal, I.V.
 Sasi, Seema and Century Kochumon.
 The films it produced included Nadodikkattu (1987), Gandhinagar 2nd Street (1986), Adiyozhukkukal and Karimpin Poovinakkare.
 He formed a television production company, Megabytes, which produced television serials, the first being Jwalayay in the late 1990s, which was also his first project as a producer.

 Mammootty also owns a distribution company named Mammootty Technotainment.
 He is the owner of Playhouse since 2009, a company which primarily distributes films he has starred in.
 It has since ventured into film production, with ventures including the Jawan of Vellimala and Street Lights.
-As of 2010, he is the chairman of Malayalam Communications, which runs some Malayalam TV channels such as Kairali TV, People TV and Channel We.
+As of 2010, he is the chairman of Malayalam Communications, which runs some Malayalam TV channels such as Kairali TV, Kairali News and Channel We.
 In 2021, he founded another production company, the Mammootty Kampany, which produced the films Rorschach (2022) and Nanpakal Nerathu Mayakkam (2022).

 He has stated he has no political ambitions.
 In 2007, Mammootty published his first book, Kazhchapadu (roughly translated as "Perspective"), a compilation of short essays he had written in various publications over the years.
 That year, he and Dubai-based businessman MA Yousuf Ali lobbied for the proposed Smart City project at Kochi with officials of the Dubai Internet City (DIC).

+In August 2021, Mammootty received the UAE Golden Visa.